Back to Blog

 Summary

 Kentik Data Explorer is a powerful tool designed for engineers managing complex environments.
-It provides comprehensive visibility across various cloud platforms by ingesting and enriching telemetry data from sources like AWS, GCP, and Azure, and with the ability to explore data through granular filters and dimensions, engineers can quickly analyze cloud performance, detect security threats, and control costs in real-time exploration and historically.
+It provides comprehensive visibility across various cloud platforms by ingesting and enriching telemetry data from sources like AWS, Google Cloud, and Azure, and with the ability to explore data through granular filters and dimensions, engineers can quickly analyze cloud performance, detect security threats, and control costs in real-time exploration and historically.

 Cloud infrastructure, whether a single cloud, hybrid, or multi-cloud environment, can be a complex beast to manage.
 For cloud engineers, visibility across distributed environments and the massive amounts of telemetry data they generate is not just a nice-to-have — it’s a need-to-have.
 Without a good way to explore, analyze, and act on the data, cloud performance issues can go unnoticed, security threats can slip through, and costs can skyrocket.